Ticonderoga-class cruiser: Proposed and Scheduled Retirements

 In December 2020, the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the following ships were planned to be placed Out of Commission in Reserve: At this time, the proposed dates were:

 In July 2021, the Navy requested to retire seven cruisers in the Fiscal Year 2022, adding Lake Champlain (CG-57) to the six listed above.
 This request only included the Fiscal Year 2022 inactivations rather than the more common list for the next five years:

 The final budget passed in December 2021 prohibited the Navy from using any funds "to retire, prepare to retire, inactivate, or place in storage more than 5 guided missile cruisers."
 The budget did not specify which cruisers could be retired, and the Navy ultimately chose to retire Monterey (CG-61), Hué City (CG-66), Anzio (CG-68), Vella Gulf (CG-72), and Port Royal (CG-73).

 In April 2022, the Navy requested to retire all 17 remaining cruisers by the end of Fiscal Year 2027.
 The schedule was as follows:

 Both the House and Senate draft budgets explicitly forbid retiring Vicksburg by name, as the ship is nearing the end of a modernization as part of the Phased Modernization Program (also known as the 2-4-6 Program).
 The House budget prohibits the Navy from using any funds "to retire, prepare to retire, inactivate, or place in storage more than four guided missile cruisers."
 Until the final budget is passed, all retirement requests are pending.

+In November 2024, the Department of the Navy announced that the Gettysburg, Chosin, and Cape St. George would have their service life extended through 2029, following extensive upgrades as part of a modernization program.